hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 str(Person('xyc',18)) #call the function by passing parameters in the function
 ```

+Output:

 ```
-Answer: My name is xyc, and I'm 18 years old
+My name is xyc, and I'm 18 years old
 ```

 **Note:** In the example above,